Brighton and Hove Psychotherapy

 During your first session with one of our practitioners, you have the opportunity to work out if you feel safe and comfortable with your therapist.
 They will most likely ask you various questions regarding what has brought you to anger management therapy and you will also have the chance to ask any questions.

-Throughout your sessions, you will work with your anger therapist to process your anger in a healthy way.
-Going a little deeper, once you have some control over your anger, we can start to consider why we may be getting triggered the way we are.
+Throughout your sessions, you will work with your therapist to process your anger in a healthy way.
+Going a little deeper, once you have some control over your anger, you can start to consider why you may be getting triggered the way you are.
 Often anger is a mask for more painful emotions such as shame, low self-esteem, grief and feeling out of control.
 Talking therapy can help you become more familiar with your emotional world and find strength in owning and expressing your emotions appropriately.

 What is anger?
 Read more

-Problems occur with anger where we are unable to healthily express our anger thereby communicating our ‘no’ effectively and proportionately to the situation.
+Problems occur with anger where we are unable to healthily express our anger to communicate our ‘no’ effectively and proportionately to the situation.
 Anger problems also occur where anger is displaced – in other words, we express anger at someone or something rather than acknowledging to ourselves what or whom we are truly angry with.

 How long will it take for me to see a psychologist or psychotherapist Read more